fourlabsldn/offline-pages/README.md

 ### Problems

-  - We **must** use the same Handlebars helpers file in the server and client.
+  - We **must** use the same Handlebars helpers in the server and client.
+We cannot forget that the client version of the file must be transpiled.